 - 1. Motor vehicles are defined as all motor driven vehicles, such as automobiles, trucks, motorcycles, motor bicycles, and motor scooters. - 2.
 The current Student Motor Vehicle Regulation, approved by the Board of Trustees, governs the possession and operation of motor vehicles on the Michigan State University campus.
 Copies of this regulation in its entirety are available at the Vehicle-Bicycle Office in Quonset 103.
 Listed are several provisions of this regulation, which affects all persons enrolled for "0" or more credits, and their spouses. - a.
 Freshmen, unless married, physically disabled, or residing off campus, and first year Agricultural Technology students are prohibited from possessing or operating a motor vehicle on campus except as noted in the current Student Motor Vehicle Regulation.
 All other students may operate duly registered motor vehicles on the campus subject to this regulation. - b.
-A student shall not possess or operate a vehicle on MSU property without having first registered it and properly affixing the permit.
-(This required registration is effective twenty-four [24] hours, seven [7] days a week.) - c.
+A student shall not possess or operate a vehicle on MSU property during the effective hours of the regulation (NOTE: A listing of the effective hours is contained in the printed Motor Vehicle Regulation, available from the Vehicle-Bicycle Office, Quonset 103), without having first registered it and properly affixed the permit. - c.
 A student registers a motor vehicle at class registration (fall term only) or at the Vehicle-Bicycle Office in Quonset 103.
 When the Vehicle-Bicycle Office is closed the Department of Public Safety, Quonset 104, may issue an interim registration certificate which will be valid only until 4 p.m. of the first University business day that follows. - d.
 To register a motor vehicle a student must: - (1) Pay an annual registration fee (no refunds) at class registration or at the Vehicle-Bicycle Office in Quonset 103. - (a) Six (6) dollars if first registered during fall term. - (b) Four (4) dollars if first registered during winter term. - (c) Two (2) dollars if first registered during spring or summer terms.
-(No fee is initially charged if the student is enrolled for 0-6 credits-but must be paid if at a later date the student enrolls for seven or more credits.) - (d) Exceptions to the above fee schedule are stated in the current Student Motor Vehicle Regulation.

-- (2) Present a valid driver's license. - (3) Submit proof of personal or immediate family ownership of the vehicle. - (4) Possess liability and property damage insurance. - e.
+(No fee is initially charged if the student is enrolled for 0-6 credits-but must be paid if at a later date the student enrolls for seven or more credits.) - (d) Exceptions to the above fee schedule are stated in the current Student Motor Vehicle Regulation. - (2) Present a valid driver's license. - (3) Submit proof of personal or immediate family ownership of the vehicle. - (4) Possess liability and property damage insurance. - e.
 A short-term registration permit, effective for a 72-hour period, may be purchased by an eligible student at the Vehicle-Bicycle Office for \$1.
-This permit can be acquired for any motor vehicle regardless of ownership. - f.
+This permit can be acquired for any motor vehicle regardless of ownership.

+- f.
 The student registering a vehicle shall be responsible for its operation. - 3.
 The current Student Motor Vehicle Regulation (copies available at the Vehicle-Bicycle Office in Quonset 103) should be referred to for information pertaining to: - a.
 Driving permits and regulations; - b.
 Motor vehicle violations, penalties, and fine payments; - c.
 Parking regulations; - d.
 Permits. - 4.
 Motor Vehicle Violations-Traffic Appeals: